JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

                            │             │            │          │
                            └─────────────┘            └──────────┘

-..
-    Color space is like writing and speaking a language.
-    For example, ACES is a color space.
-    That involves things as different as English, Turkish, Punjabi.
-    Now we have to get into which area are we really focusing in on.
-    Romance languages.
-French Italian, Spansih, Romanian.
-    Making the color space smaller.
-    Doing it in this alphabet.
-    Autocorrect.
-A big broad family to a narrow family.

-The [BMPCC4K]_ records Blackmagic Raw files at 12-bit log, under a variety of compression settings.

-Documentation on Blackmagic color spaces is difficult at best.
-[DaVinciResolve]_ can tell you your clips color space.
-Our camera is set to [BlackmagicDesignFilmGen1]_ color space by default.

-By default, the camera's HDMI video feed will use the same color space as its internal recording, which is [BlackmagicDesignFilmGen1]_.
-Unfortunately Unreal does not know anything about this color space, meaning the footage will look like crap.
-It will either be too dark, or washed out.
-OCIO is a tool used by Unreal to convert between color spaces, but it also doesn't know the BlackmagicDesignFilmGen1 color space.
-What we should do is tell the camera to send a color space that Unreal recognizes.
-In this case, sRGB Linear.

-.. sidebar:: Color Space as Language

-    As an analogy, imagine our Camera speaks French, but Unreal expects English.
-    Somewhere, we need a translator.
-    In this example, the camera will translate to English before speaking to Unreal.

-To send sRGB linear from the camera, we apply a LUT specially generated to go from BlackmagicDesignFilmGen1 to sRGB Linear.
+To send sRGB linear from the camera, we apply a LUT specially generated to transform video from BlackmagicDesignFilmGen1 to sRGB Linear.
-We will have to manually create the LUT, but it can be easily done using DaVinciResolve.
+We have to manually create the LUT, but it can be generated using DaVinciResolve.

-By default, the HDMI signal will use the same color space as our internal recording.
+By default, the HDMI signal will use the same color space as the camera's internal recording, which in our case is BlackmagicDesignFilmGen1.
 Unfortunately OCIO and Blackmagic do not play well together.
 Specifically, OCIO does not have any input or output transforms for Blackmagic color spaces.